Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Micro Chinese New Year card - experts at Glasgow University have created a Chinese New Year card that is invisible to the naked eye because it is so small, to demonstrate "the huge potential for China to profit from Scottish innovation" in nanotechnology, reports The Scotsman.
 Not very convenient for posting, however - for more practical cards, see the Scotland China Association's dragon and panda cards.

 Royal Visit for pandas - The Princess Royal is to meet Tian Tian and Yuang Gang on 28 February, reports the The Scotsman.
-Yang Guang is also reported to be recovering from his bout of colic.

 First Minister meets Premier Wen - Alex Salmond met China's Premier Wen Jiabao in the margins of the World Future Energy Summit in Abu Dhabi, as briefly mentioned in this news release.